Violin Strings For Beginners + Buyers Guide!

 - All D’Addario strings are designed, engineered, and manufactured in the USA to the most stringent quality controls in the industry.

-3. Fiddlerman Violin String Set
+3. Fiddlerman Violin Strings Set

 What makes Fiddlerman Violin Strings stand apart from other violin string brands is their synthetic core.
-These are some of the best violin strings for a low price and are well known to have a consistent tone, which makes it easier to know what you should expect when you need to replace your strings.
+These are some of the best violin strings for a low price and are well-known to have a consistent tone, which makes it easier to know what you should expect when you need to replace your strings.

 They settle quickly, which means it can save you plenty of time re-tuning them until they hold the right notes and they have a smooth sound that will please all who listen to you play.

 The Fiddlerman violin strings are made to fit 3/4 scale and full-size violins.
-The complete set is available at just under $30.00 on Amazon, making them slightly costlier than other string sets, however, these high-quality strings are sure to add a great value for the price you are going to pay.
+The complete set is available at just under $30.00 on Amazon, making them slightly costlier than other string sets, however, these high-quality strings are sure to add great value for the price you are going to pay.